 How do I know which receive mode to select?

-Fax Only mode is best used when you have your FAX/MFC on a dedicated fax line.
+Fax Only (Fax) mode is used when you have your FAX/MFC on a dedicated fax line.
 In this receive mode, the FAX/MFC automatically answers every call with receiving tones as if it were an incoming fax.
 If you select Fax Only mode, you cannot receive incoming voice calls on the telephone line your FAX/MFC is connected to, though you can make outgoing calls on the line.

-Only the FAX/MFC will double ring.
 When using the Fax/Tel mode, you cannot use the telephone company's Voice Mail feature, nor can you have an answering machine on the same line, even if it is on a separate wall telephone jack.

 You must end your outgoing message by giving your Fax Receive Code for people sending manual faxes.
 For example: "After the beep, leave a message or send a fax by pressing *51 and Start."